Meet the Board and Staff of the Red Lodge Area Community Foundation

 “I am so impressed with the work that the Foundation does for the greater Red Lodge community.
 It is so rare that a community of our size has such a resource for thought leadership, resource and volunteer development, and incubating new ideas and programs.
 The Foundation is one of the things that makes Red Lodge such a special place to live.”

 Don is retired from a professional career as a public policy researcher for AARP on livable communities and long-term care issues.
 Now that he is retired, an age-friendly community is a more direct and personal interest.
 His skills and interests are policy development, nonprofit experience, community service, education and instruction, and outreach and advocacy.
-He loves living in Red Lodge, in an engaging community with opportunities for involvement for people of all ages.
+He loves living in Red Lodge, an engaging community with opportunities for involvement for people of all ages.

 Kate Belinda, Board Member